 Where is God in the systemic suffering of people?
 He is present in his followers, who are working to overturn such systems in the very midst of the darkness of the world and to bring the love, light and truth of God’s presence to all who will receive it.
 He is present in the intuition of sufferer and observer that this is not how things are meant to be.
 He was willing to be subjected to systemic injustice himself: to stand trial and be unjustly sentenced to death.

 A God who suffers and challenges systemic injustice is not remote or distant from this world.
 In fact, there is a place that we can look at in more detail that brings God’s involvement into clearer focus.
 A place called Calvary.

-Dr Amy Orr-Ewing is senior vice president of Ravi Zacharias International Ministries and co-director of the Oxford Centre for Christian Apologetics.
+Dr Amy Orr-Ewing is co-director of the Oxford Centre for Christian Apologetics.
 This is an adapted extract from her new book Where is God in All The Suffering?